GSA-TTS/identity-site/content/_policy/rules-of-use._en.md

 Customer support and help desk services are always available through [https://login.gov/contact/]({% link _policy/contact._en.md %}).
 When you submit for customer support, we will use any information you provide to address your question or comment, and may use your feedback to improve our service or for other purposes as we see fit, such as for marketing.
 In doing so, we will never reveal your personal information outside of the Login.gov service except as required by applicable law or as stated elsewhere in these terms.

-## 8. Responsibilities of Our Partners
+## 9. Responsibilities of Our Partners

 The Login.gov service connects the public to government agencies more easily by allowing users to access multiple government programs with one Login.gov account.

 Partner agencies select the information they require from the list of attributes we support.
 If we don’t already have it, we request that information from you; validate it, and ask for your consent to share it with the partner agency.
 Partners can request a variety of information such as name, address, birth date, phone number and email address.
 Partners are required to protect this information in compliance with federal law and policy.

-We will never share validated PII with a partner without your explicit consent, as required by law, or as otherwise stated in these Rules of Use.
+We will never share your PII with a partner without your consent, as required by law, or unless disclosure is necessary to investigate fraud related to your account.
 You may revoke this consent at any time, and we will revoke the partner’s access to the information.
 The partner may, however, retain this information subject to their data retention policies.
 The Login.gov service does not collect any information you provide directly to the partner.

 Prospective partners and other interested parties can find more information about the partner onboarding process from the Login.gov [developer guide](https://developers.login.gov/).

-## 9. Fees
+## 10. Fees

 There are no fees charged to you for registering or using the Login.gov service.
 There is no fee associated with connecting to our partners, though the partners themselves may charge fees for some of their services, such as making a reservation, purchasing an item, or applying for a service.

-## 10. Representations, Warranties and Liabilities
+## 11. Representations, Warranties and Liabilities

 Disclaimer of Warranties